 - Represented a state-related university in a contract dispute involving corporate-sponsored research and licensed technology.
 2009 WL 5064481 (W.D.
 Pa.
 2009).

-- Successfully defended a California corporation in securities litigation commenced in the U.S. District Court for the District of Utah, and obtained attorney's fees under California's anti-SLAPP statute.
+- Defended a California corporation in securities litigation commenced in the U.S. District Court for the District of Utah, and obtained attorney's fees under California's anti-SLAPP statute.
 2008 WL 619287 (D. Utah 2008).

 - Represented a national financial services company in a restrictive covenant dispute with a former employee/partner.

-- Lead counsel for a technology start-up company in trade secret litigation adverse to a former corporate officer.
+- Served as lead counsel for a technology start-up company in trade secret litigation adverse to a former corporate officer.

 - Defended a university athletics coach in a civil rights action brought by a former player claiming race and sexual orientation discrimination.